kartben/zephyr/doc/develop/getting_started/index.rst

 Getting Started Guide
 #####################

-Follow this guide to:

-- Set up a command-line Zephyr development environment on Ubuntu, macOS, or Windows (instructions for other Linux distributions are discussed in :ref:`installation_linux`)
+Welcome to the Zephyr Getting Started Guide!
+This resource is designed to help you quickly set up your Zephyr development environment on Ubuntu [#other_linux_distributions]_, macOS, or Windows.

+Here’s what you will be achieving by following this guide:

+- Prepare your system by ensuring your operating system is up to date and all necessary dependencies are installed.
-- Get the source code
+- Acquire the Zephyr source code, and understand the basic structure of Zephyr projects.
-- Build, flash, and run a sample application
+- Build, flash, and run your first application on a supported board.

 .. _host_setup:

 Select and Update OS
 ********************

-Click the operating system you are using.
+First, ensure your operating system is up to date.
+Select your operating system below for detailed instructions.

 .. tabs::